AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/schedule/final.md

 #### Part 2
-The second part will be given in class 12-18 at 6:00 PM.
-This will be a multiple choice exam covering conceptual issues from the class &s homeworks.
+The second part will be given DCC 337 12-18 6:30-9:30, as required in the [finals schedule](http://www.rpi.edu/dept/srfs/finals/Fall2017finalexamschedule.pdf).

+This will be a multiple choice exam covering conceptual issues from the class & homeworks.
+While it is technically cumulitive, the majority is from the 2nd half of semester.